Welcome to the 2014 GSG Grad-Expo

 You will find all the materials necessary to participate in the University of Maine’s Premier Showcase of Graduate Student Research.
 Please read each section carefully as you complete the information.

 On this page you will find everything you need to enter and participate in the GradExpo.
 Please read this section and the attached documents carefully before proceeding to the entry form.
 Be aware that to be part of the GradExpo your academic advisor must be fully aware of your intent to enter and the nature of your presentation and will be notified of your entry and its nature.

-There are four areas in which you may compete: Poster Presentation, Oral Presentation, InterMedia/Fine Arts Exhibits and PechaKucha.
+There are Four areas in which you may compete: Poster Presentation, Oral Presentation, Live Performances, InterMedia/Fine Arts Exhibits and PechaKucha.

 Poster Presentations are divided into three disciplinary areas (see below) Physical Sciences & Technology, Natural Sciences, and Humanities/Social Sciences.
 The student is responsible for the construction of their poster and bringing it to the Expo at the appointed time, and you must also be in attendance to present your poster when the judging is to be scheduled.
 See the schedule for approximate times for presenting posters.
 Please see the following guidelines and responsibilities: Guidelines and Responsibilities for Poster Presentations.
 In addition to the four “traditional” poster sessions, we will be convening several interdisciplinary sessions at the GradExpo this year.
 Posters are being requested from students in ALL DISCIPLINES for sessions focused on Canadian-American Studies and The Gulf of Maine.
 If your research focuses on either of these topics, please consider presenting at the interdisciplinary session.